 The higher you look up the management structure, you will begin to notice certain behaviors and personality traits.
 The folks who land the promotions, and move into leadership positions are those who get along with everybody.
 They maintain positive interactions, and they don’t participate in petty office squabbles.
 By doing so, they rise above office politics and gain the trust of their coworkers.

-Cover Letter Sample For Internal Position in .docx Format
+Applying for an Internal Position Cover Letter Sample in .docx Format